janewernow/Bot563-Final-Project/notebook-log.md

 # Maximum Liklihood
-## Installing Programs: RaX-ML and iqtree
+## Installing Programs: iqtree
-I downloaded both RaX-ML and iqtree, both can be run by typing their name in the command line of the terminal.
+I downloaded iqtree from (http://www.iqtree.org/).
+The software can be run by typing **iqtree**  in the command line of the terminal.

 ## Creating a Maximum Liklihood tree with iqtree
 Make sure you are in the directory of the file you want to make into a tree.
 Make sure the file is a fasta file.
 Run **iqtree** in the command line.
 Run command **iqtree -s Marker_42657_aligned_fasta.txt -bb 1000 -nt AUTO** This command selects the file (-s Marker_42657_aligned_formated.fasta), specifies 1000 replicates for the ultrafast bootstrap (-bb 1000), and determines the best number of CPU cores to speed up the analysis (-nt AUTO).